 The normalisation of extreme views may also make children and young people vulnerable to future manipulation and exploitation.
-At Wombourne we are clear that this exploitation and radicalisation must be viewed as a safeguarding concern and that protecting children from the risk of radicalisation is part of the school's safeguarding duty.
+Kinver High is clear that this exploitation and radicalisation must be viewed as a safeguarding concern and that protecting children from the risk of radicalisation is part of the school's safeguarding duty.